wakefulblock262/class-project/README.md

 If you look above your preview in EduBlocks you can see a code button.
 This button allows you code your website with text-based-coding over block-based-coding.
 (I don't recommend using this unless you know what you are doing, as it can mess everything up if done wrong)

 ### Native Desktop App?
 Yep, you can make a desktop app with your EduBlocks code with Electron.
 I decided to explain what to do in different repository which is linked below.
+(This won't work on the MacBooks as they have restrictions on what can be installed and ask Coach Austin before installing something on the Windows laptops)

 # The End